DIFFERENT TYPES OF CONCENTRATES

 The rosin hash is quickly becoming another favorite.
 In this case, the resin is extracted directly from the raw flowers.
 It is said that a product very similar to BHO is obtained, but It need not use the controversial butane.

 To make rosin, you will need a hair straightener and parchment paper.
 Wrap the bud in the parchment paper and turn on the plates.
 When they reach 160ºC, place the bud inside and squeeze.
 You should use oven mitts or a towel to protect your hands.
 After a few seconds, drop the plates and open the parchment paper.
 Be aware that high temperatures and higher pressure will cause terpenes and cannabinoids to vaporize.
 In this case, you can use vaporizer cartridges.
 Unwrap the parchment paper, and you will see that its interior is lined with sticky drops of amber rosin hash.
-If you have difficulty separating it from the paper, put it in the freezer for a few hours, and it will come off quickly.
+If you have difficulty separating it from the article, put it in the freezer for a few hours, and it will come off quickly.
 You can use the rest of the bud to make a cannabutter.

-Types of Concentrates with Solvents
+Types of THC Concentrates With Solvents

 Before entering the world of concentrates made with solvents, we must know what a solvent is.
 You may remember from your chemistry classes that a solvent is a liquid that dissolves a solid, producing a liquid solution.
 In the world of Cannabis, the most common types of solvents are alcohol, butane, propane, and CO₂.
 As already mentioned, water is not considered a solvent.
 Solvent-based concentrates are called extracts, although they are also known as butane hash oils.